 George Moody, James G. Moore, Sr., and his son, "Jimmy," were also popular commercial carriers on the Kantishna River at this time.
+(Other than they operated on the Kantishna River to Diamond and Roosevelt, little is known about Moore and his son.)
 Moody, who had the federal contract to deliver mail to Roosevelt four times during the open season in 1921 and 1922, may have operated on the river more often than Moore.
-(Other than they operated on the Kantishna River to Diamond and Roosevelt, little is known about the Moores's operations.)
 In 1921 Moody was also transporting passengers and mining freight to Roosevelt and returning to Nenana with passengers and ore samples.
-In 1922 the McKinley Gold Placers, Inc., purchased Moody's launch, renamed it the Jolly Rover [or the Kantishna], and used it for travel and transportation to the company's camp at Diamond.63 Moody continued to operate a powerboat, the Bertha, between Roosevelt and Nenana.
+In 1922 the McKinley Gold Placers, Inc., purchased Moody's launch, renamed it the Jolly Rover [or the Kantishna], and used it for travel and transportation to the company's camp at Diamond.
+Moody continued to operate a powerboat, the Bertha, between Roosevelt and Nenana.
 The local newspapers reported little about his activities other than he was operating on the river in 1921 and 1922.
-The last mention of Moody on the Kantishna was reported on October 3, 1922, when the Nenana News noted the arrival of the Bertha from Roosevelt with mail and a dozen passengers.64
+The last mention of Moody on the Kantishna was reported on October 3, 1922, when the Nenana News noted the arrival of the Bertha from Roosevelt with mail and a dozen passengers.

 From time to time, miners chartered other freight boats.
-These included the steamer Carl White, the powerboat Kestrel, the "Wigger power boat," the steamer Teddy H., and the sidewheel gasboat, the Mutt.
+These included the steamer Carl White, the powerboat Kestrel, the "Wigger power boat," the steamer Teddy H., and the side-wheel gas boat, the Mutt.
 In 1920 the Mt.
 McKinley Gold Placers, Inc., chartered the steamer Carl White to haul supplies and a new tractor for use in hauling supplies from Diamond to the company's property.
-On its last voyage of the season, the powerboat Kestrel also transported the company's freight to the mouth of the Bearpaw River.65 In 1920 and 1921, the Kantishna Hydraulic Mining Company used the "Wigger power boat" to transport about sixty tons of equipment and supplies to Roosevelt.
-In 1922 the company chartered Sam Dubin's steamer Teddy H and two barges to haul passengers and freight, including eight head of horses, to Roosevelt.66 The Kantishna Transportation Company of Nenana operated the sidewheel gas boat Mutt to Roosevelt and Diamond only one season (1923).
+On its last voyage of the season, the powerboat Kestrel also transported the company's freight to the mouth of the Bearpaw River.
+In 1920 and 1921, the Kantishna Hydraulic Mining Company used the "Wigger power boat" to transport about sixty tons of equipment and supplies to Roosevelt.
+In 1922 the company chartered Sam Dubin's steamer Teddy H and two barges to haul passengers and freight, including eight horses, to Roosevelt.
+The Kantishna Transportation Company of Nenana operated the side-wheel gas boat Mutt to Roosevelt and Diamond only one season (1923).
 The company, headed by C.E.
-Neuser and associates, advertised a "regular and reliable service" from Nenana to the Upper Kantishna on the 15th and 30th of each month, beginning on or about May 22.67
+Neuser and associates,